Miss Porter's School: Leadership transitions and Keep family stewardship (1884–1943)

-Modernization and Growth (1943–2000)
+Modernization and growth (1943–2000)

 The school was incorporated as a nonprofit institution in 1943, emphasizing its purpose as a college preparatory school rather than a finishing school.
-Also in 1943, the school ended the tradition of hiring heads of school from the Porter family, instead selecting Ward L. Johnson and his wife Katharine.

-Ward Lamb Johnson had been the headmaster of the Lawrence School for 22 years when he and his wife joined the Farmington community in 1943.
+The New York Times stated that the school's "big changeover, from the epitome of the finishing school to strict college preparatory, came in the mid‐1940's" and of the finishing schools which took that leap, "Miss Porter's had to jump what was probably the farthest distance".
+Also in 1943, the school ended the tradition of hiring heads of school from the Porter family, instead selecting Ward Lamb Johnson and his wife Katharine.
+Johnson had been the headmaster of the Lawrence School for 22 years when he and his wife joined the Farmington community in 1943.
 He retired 11 years later.
 During their tenure, Leila Dilworth Jones '44 Memorial Library was opened.
 They also increased faculty housing.
-The MPS Bulletin stated: "by the early 1950s the scholastic standing of Miss Porter's was among the highest in the country."

 Mary Norris (née Frick) French and her husband Hollis Stratton French served as co-principals of the school from 1954 to 1966.

 In 1966, then headmaster of the Buffalo Seminary Richard W. Davis was selected to be headmaster at Miss Porter's.
 He was to free the school of its "reputation of being too restrictive and too conservative."
 His appointment marked the first time in a half-century that the school would be directed by one person instead of a couple.
 Reflecting on his tenure at the school, Davis recalled, "We no longer required that girls wear head coverings in bad weather.
 We allowed pants to be worn, neat ones, to classes, but not to the dining room.
 We gradually dropped the requirement that all meals were 'sit-down', with assigned seating.
 The changes did not come all at once, yet each one brought some dissent.
 Certain faculty members felt that standards were slipping."

 Having arrived in Farmington in 1967, also from the Buffalo Seminary (like Davis), Warren 'Skip' Hance quickly took on administrative roles in addition to teaching history.
 First he was department chair and then director of development.
-There followed the appointment to be assistant headmaster, and then to be the ninth Head of Miss Porter's School.
+There followed the appointment to be assistant headmaster, and then to be the ninth head of Miss Porter's School.

 Immediately prior to her service as Miss Porter's head of school, Rachel Phillips Belash had been vice president at First National Bank of Boston.
-A native of Wales, an accomplished cellist, and holding a Ph.D. in Spanish literature, Belash was inaugurated 10th head of Miss Porter's School for a term beginning in 1983.
-She was devoted to renewing single-sex education for girls and spoke widely on the topic, as well as writing for The New York Times.
+A native of Wales, an accomplished cellist, and holding a PhD in Spanish literature, Belash was inaugurated 10th head of Miss Porter's School for a term beginning in 1983.
+Her appointment came during a period when the number of headmistresses at independent schools was declining, and it was considered "a welcome departure" from that trend.
+Belash was devoted to renewing single-sex education for girls and spoke widely on the topic, as well as writing for The New York Times.
 One report called her a "visionary".